miguel-hv/bookportal/README.md

 ### Security
 jwt authentication with two authorization levels: user and admin.

+### Database access
+Using Hibernate/JPA.
+QueryDSL can be used to mimic the LINQ deferred query representation used in C# to prevent N+1 issues.

 ## Run the app
 A makefile was created to run the app in local.
 - run the docker container app in development: